Skip to Content

 Important

-This page provides the prerequisites for using Microsoft Entra ID 2-legged OAuth 2.0 with a Jitterbit custom, OData, or proxy API.
-(For 3-legged OAuth, see Microsoft Entra ID 3-legged OAuth 2.0 API security profile.)
+This page explains how to use Microsoft Entra ID 2-legged OAuth 2.0 with a Jitterbit custom API, OData API, or proxy API.
+For 3-legged OAuth, see Microsoft Entra ID 3-legged OAuth 2.0 API security profile.

 Within a security profile, you can configure Microsoft Entra ID (Azure AD) as an OAuth 2.0 identity provider to provide API consumers access to an API using Microsoft Entra ID authentication.